 Collaboration with Materialise and Cr3do selected for the ITEA Award of Excellence for Innovation

-Joint collaboration with Materialise and Cr3do selected for the ITEA Award of Excellence 2023 for Innovation
+Collaboration with Materialise and Cr3do selected for the ITEA Award of Excellence for Innovation - Featured Image

 (left) Examples of the modeled 3D objects with diverse characteristics, (right) complex and non-linear relations between the objects’ volumes and their build times